M.A. Concentration in Film Studies

 The electives may include an additional 500-level film studies course, 592 Styles and Genres (this is a dual level/upper level undergraduate course for which 592 students will do graduate-level work), or Eng 636 Directed Readings (S/U graded courses)

-- To connect with other core areas of English Studies, all MA English students take 6 hours in American, British, or World literature, or literary theory.
+- To connect with other core areas of English Studies, all M.A. in English students take two courses in Literature, Rhetoric and Composition, or Linguistics.

 Open Electives (6 credit hours)

 - 6 hours of open electives in any area, including film (may also be English 585s, 592s, or 636) or another area of complementary study chosen in consultation with the student's advisor.